 Cover and dens

 When not hunting, Red Foxes spend their time curled up under a brush pile, under shrubs or in a heavy thicket.
-They don’t use a den (burrow) except in very cold weather.
+They don’t use a den (burrow) except in frigid weather.
 Their thick fur coat and warm, bushy tail, which they use to cover themselves, usually keeps them comfortable.
 When they do want a den, they dig one or, better yet, take over the abandoned den of a burrowing animal.

 Females raise their young in a den.
 To prepare for parenting, the female selects a den site (called a natal or maternal den), typically on the side of a hill.
 She and her mate work together to dig and prepare it for their new offspring.
 It may be as long as 8 feet (0.5–2.5 m) or more and have additional openings, so they can’t be trapped inside.